sa-concept-refactoring/doc/main.typ

 = Ideas

-== Transformations of Concept Usages
+== Transformation of Concept Usage

 A new refactoring could be provided to transform a function template using concepts between alternate forms.
 @transformation_idea_listing shows the different forms.